Facelift side effects are most often observed following skin only facelifts yet avoided following SMAS facelift. These deformities include:

 The Joker Face

-The joker face is created by excessive pull on the sides of the mouth resulting in the infamous Joker face that was famously portrayed by Jack Nicholson.
-This facelift side effect is once again is caused by excessive pull of the skin on the lateral lip that is observed with skin only facelift technique.
-In contrast, the SMAS dual plane will place most of the tension on the SMAS layer thus sparing undue tension on the skin.
+The joker’s face is created by an excessive pull on the sides of the mouth resulting in the infamous Joker face that was famously portrayed by Jack Nicholson.
+This facelift side effect is once again is caused by the excessive pull of the skin on the lateral lip that is observed with skin only facelift technique.
+In contrast, the SMAS dual-plane will place most of the tension on the SMAS layer thus sparing undue tension on the skin.

 Prominent facial scars

 Prominent facial scars are created by excessive tension placed on the facial skin flaps during re-draping and in-setting.
 The skin only facelift is notorious for having too much tension on the facial skin; in contrast, the dual-plane SMAS facelift placed all of the tension on the SMAS layer thereby keeping the tension on the skin to a minimum.
 Since the skin has minimal tension following the SMAS facelift, the tension on the incision line is reduced and is able to heal optimally.